-Semester Course Numb er and Name Credit Hours Fall NURS 6010 Advanced Pathophysiology 3 NURS 6011 Advanced Health Assessment and Clinical Reasoning 2 NURS 6012 Advanced Health Assessment Lab 1 NURS 6020 Advanced Pharmacotherapeutics 3 NURS 7212 Models and Theories of Psychiatric Mental Health Nursing 2 NURS 7214 Diagnostic Reasoning for the Psychiatric Mental Health Nurse Practitioner (Part I) 2 NURS 7215 Theoretical Foundations and Practicum for Psychiatric-Mental Health Nursing Across the Lifespan 1 I Spring NURS 7205 Advanced Health Assessment Applications for the Psychiatric-Mental Health Nurse Practitioner 1 NURS 7221 Neuroscience for Mental Health Practitioners 3 NURS 7222 Psychopharmacology 2 NURS 7224 Diagnostic Reasoning for the Psychiatric Mental Health Nurse Practitioner (Part II) 1 NURS 7225 Practicum in Psychiatric-Mental Health Nursing with Individuals, Groups and Families 3 NURS 7231 Deputation Decod Montal Legith Core Agrees the Lifester 2 Summer Population-Based Mental Health Care Across the Lifespan NURS 7232 Advanced Psychopharmacology 2 NURS 7294 Diagnostic Reasoning for the Psychiatric Mental Health Nurse Practitioner (Part III) 1 NURS 7295 Psychiatric-Mental Health Nurse Practitioner Preceptorship 3 Total Hours 32
+Semester Course Numb Course Number and Name Fall NURS 6022 Advanced Physiology/Pathophysiology 4 NURS 6013 Advanced Health Assessment 2 NURS 6014 Advanced Health Assessment Lab 1 NURS 6024 Advanced Pharmacology 3 NURS 7212 Models and Theories of Psychiatric Mental Health Nursing 2 NURS 7214 Diagnostic Reasoning for the Psychiatric Mental Health Nurse Practitioner (Part I) 2 NURS 7215 Theoretical Foundations and Practicum for Psychiatric-Mental Health Nursing Across the Lifespan 1 Spring NURS 7205 Advanced Health Assessment Applications for the Psychiatric-Mental Health Nurse Practitioner 1 NURS 7221 Neuroscience for Mental Health Practitioners 3 NURS 7222 Psychopharmacology 2 NURS 7224 Diagnostic Reasoning for the Psychiatric Mental Health Nurse Practitioner (Part II) 1 NURS 7225 Practicum in Psychiatric-Mental Health Nursing with Individuals, Groups and Families 3 Summer NURS 7231 Population-Based Mental Health Care Across the Lifespan 2 NURS 7232 Advanced Psychopharmacology 2 NURS 7294 Diagnostic Reasoning for the Psychiatric Mental Health Nurse Practitioner (Part III) 1 NURS 7295 Psychiatric-Mental Health Nurse Practitioner Preceptorship 3 • Total Hours 33

-• Sample only.
+- Sample only.
 All admitted post-master's students will have an individualized curriculum plan based on a gap analysis complete by the Academic Director of the program.
 As part of the post-master's certificate (PMC) application https://apply.vanderbilt.edu/apply/, all applicants are required to provide syllabi for previous master's level courses in advanced health assessment, advanced pathophysiology and advanced pharmacology.
-Whether or not a PMC student needs to retake one or all of these courses is determined based on the guidelines below:
+Whether or not a PMC student needs to retake one or all of these courses is determined based on the guidelines below: - a.

-a.
 APRN certified PMC applicants/students who have previously taken an equivalent Advanced Health Assessment, Advanced Pathophysiology, and Advanced Pharmacology, and have maintained certification (reported on the application), will not be required to repeat these courses.
-Course equivalency will be determined by syllabi review.

-b.
-Non-APRN certified PMC applicants/students will be required to take VUSN Advanced Health Assessment, Advanced Pathophysiology, and Advanced Pharmacology courses unless they satisfy requirements specified in item c.
+Course equivalency will be determined by syllabi review. - b.
+Non-APRN certified PMC applicants/students will be required to take VUSN Advanced Health Assessment, Advanced Pathophysiology, and Advanced Pharmacology courses unless they satisfy requirements specified in item c. - c.

-c.
 If a non-APRN certified student has previously taken one or more of these three courses in the last 5 years (5 years or less at the time of matriculation) the student must provide the syllabi to be reviewed for equivalency.
 If the course is determined to be equivalent to the VUSN course, was taken within the last 5 years and the grade earned was a B- or higher, the course may be waived.
 Note: Determination of equivalency does not mean that VUSN transfer credit has been awarded.
 Equivalent courses will not appear on the VU transcript.